DefinitionNumber of live births per 1,000 population.

 How Are We Doing?In 2018, there were 47,211 live births to Utah residents, a rate of 14.9 per 1,000 Utahns.
 This is a 5% decrease from the 2017 birth rate of 15.6, and ultimately, the lowest birth rate in a decade.

 How Do We Compare With the U.S.?Utah continued to report the highest birth rate in the U.S. with 14.9 live births per 1,000 total population in 2018.
 The final U.S. birth rate in 2018 of 11.6 per 1,000 population was lower than the Utah rate.
 The U.S. birth rate decreased from the 2017 rate of 11.8.

 What Is Being Done?Having an overall high birth rate is not a risk factor for poor health outcomes.
 However, elevated teen pregnancy rates are a concern as these pregnancies are considered to be at higher risk.

-Utah's teen birth rate for those 15 through 19 years also decreased to a rate of 15.1 in 2017.
+The Utah teen birth rate for those 15 through 19 years also decreased to a rate of 13.1 in 2018.
 A variety of educational and prevention activities are targeted to decrease teen birth rates.